beanboi7/yomomma-apiv2/README.md

 #### GET ```/search?query={query}```

-To return a list of quotes matching the query.
+To return a list of jokes matching the query.

 ## Development